calvinckho/restvo-site/server/markdown/privacy-policy.md

 <p><br></p>

-# Drifty Co. (d/b/a Ionic) Privacy Policy
+# Restvo Inc. Privacy Policy

-*LAST UPDATED: May 18, 2018*
+*LAST UPDATED: May 18, 2020*

-Welcome to the Ionic Privacy Policy (“**Privacy Policy**”).
+Welcome to the Restvo Privacy Policy (“**Privacy Policy**”).
 We take the security of your information seriously, and work hard to maintain secure websites and services for your use.
-Drifty Co. (d/b/a Ionic), together with its affiliates (collectively, “**Ionic**”, “**we**”, “**us**”), provides services and tools for the development and design of cross-platform applications, including hybrid mobile applications, using certain web technologies and certain ancillary applications, analytics, documentation, and services.
+Drifty Co. (d/b/a Restvo), together with its affiliates (collectively, “**Restvo**”, “**we**”, “**us**”), provides services and tools for the development and design of cross-platform applications, including hybrid mobile applications, using certain web technologies and certain ancillary applications, analytics, documentation, and services.

-This Privacy Policy is intended to better help you understand our practices regarding information collected through (i) our websites including but not limited to ionicframework.com, ionic.io, ngcordova.com, and our other affiliated websites (collectively, “Websites”), (ii) our products and services, and (iii) any other digital properties that we own or control (collectively, the “**Ionic** **Services**” or “**Services**”) whether you are a customer that uses Ionic Services, an end user of our customers’ services that utilize our technology solutions, or whether you are simply visiting our Websites.
-This Privacy Policy describes how Ionic collects, processes, shares and retains the personal information (or in the EU/Switzerland: “personal data”) you provide to us.
+This Privacy Policy is intended to better help you understand our practices regarding information collected through (i) our websites including but not limited to Restvoframework.com, Restvo.io, ngcordova.com, and our other affiliated websites (collectively, “Websites”), (ii) our products and services, and (iii) any other digital properties that we own or control (collectively, the “**Restvo** **Services**” or “**Services**”) whether you are a customer that uses Restvo Services, an end user of our customers’ services that utilize our technology solutions, or whether you are simply visiting our Websites.
+This Privacy Policy describes how Restvo collects, processes, shares and retains the personal information (or in the EU/Switzerland: “personal data”) you provide to us.

-**When you interact with the Ionic Services, you consent to such collection, processing, sharing and retaining of information (including personal information/personal data) as described in this Privacy Policy and our Terms of Service.
-If you do not consent to the terms of this Privacy Policy and our Terms of Service, do not continue to interact with or use the Ionic Services. **
+**When you interact with the Restvo Services, you consent to such collection, processing, sharing and retaining of information (including personal information/personal data) as described in this Privacy Policy and our Terms of Service.
+If you do not consent to the terms of this Privacy Policy and our Terms of Service, do not continue to interact with or use the Restvo Services. **

 **European Residents**: If you are in the European Union, the European Economic Area or Switzerland, please also see our [European Privacy Policy](#Euro) for further information on your rights under applicable European privacy law.